 Given the uncertainty regarding the total number of candidates, the proportion of candidates that will take the test, and consent to share their information, we have uncertainty regarding the final number of observations.
-Our target is to attain a sample of around 800 candidates after applying our filters.
-We expect to achieve this number in this unique recruitment process.
+Our target is to attain a sample of at least 800 candidates after applying our filters.
+While we expected to achieve this number in the first recruitment process, we only got 479 observations.
+Therefore, as specified in the previous version of this pre-analysis plan, we are going to include one extra round (the second wave).
 For the purpose of the evaluation, we will consider as part of the experiment: (a) those who took the data task and consented to share their data, and (b) those who were able to correctly run a regression in one of the screening questions.
 The last restriction is necessary as the coding error only applies if individuals know how to run an OLS regression.